Photography by Andy Goodson, Mitch Doll, Sean Hootz and Teisha Huff

 The hills and cliffs we had seen are only a shade of what my map indicates further up stream, but that is a mission for another time.

-The night falls in tandem with the temperature, but it's not so bad after a big meal (and a few shots of whiskey).
+The night falls in tandem with the temperature, but it's not so bad after a big meal (and booze, I guess).
 From standing in snake pits to staring over cliffs, the trip had been a complete success.
-We are very lucky to live in a place that allows us the freedom to visit regions the average tourist will never see.
+We are very lucky to live in a place that allows us access to backcountry areas that still feel wild.
 We have an incredible backyard to explore and there are always surprises around every corner.
 It is incredibly addictive.
 Catching a feral trout is just the cherry on top.

 The next morning, none of us are in a hurry to leave as we sluggishly clean our campsite.
 The weather is warm, the skies are clear and I really don't want to go back to work.
 A short distance upwind, Sean tests out his bear mace, incapacitating the group for a short while.
 Teary-eyed, we leave shortly after.